drylikov/Electron_todo/README.md

 # Electron Todo

-A simple todo app made with Electron.
+A simple todo app made with Electron .

 [See the tutorial here]()